Week 10 of Pregnancy

 As the small bump grows more visible, you'll want to grab your camera and take your first baby belly photographs.

-Many experts suggest that pregnant women with a normal BMI gain between one and five pounds during the first trimester.
-So you're on track if you've gained a couple pounds at 10 weeks pregnant.
+Many experts suggest that pregnant women with a normal BMI gain between up to 2kgs during the first trimester.
+So you're on track if you've gained a few kgs.

-If you're pregnant with twins, your doctor may advise you to gain roughly a pound each week throughout the first half of your pregnancy, which means you may have gained about 10 pounds by the time you're 10 weeks along.
+If you're pregnant with twins, your doctor may advise you to gain half a kg each week throughout the first half of your pregnancy, which means you may have gained about 4 kg by the time you're 10 weeks along.
 But don't panic if you haven't gained much weight or have lost weight due to morning sickness.
 When the nausea subsides in the second trimester, you should be able to regain some weight.

 10 Week Ultrasound

-If you've decided to do any first trimester genetic testing, 10 weeks is a crucial time span.
+If you've decided to opt for genetic testing, 10 weeks is usually a good time to do so.
 Genetic testing is optional; the choice to have it or not is totally up to you; however, a genetic counsellor can help you make an educated decision based on your family history and risk factors.

 The nuchal translucency screening (also known as the NT Scan) takes place between weeks 10 and 14, and it checks your foetus for the possibility of Down syndrome and numerous other chromosomal abnormalities.
 You'll undergo a painless ultrasound, and the baby's nuchal fold (back of the neck) will be assessed for abnormalities.
 The NTS is often performed as part of a "First Trimester Screen," which includes blood testing and a risk assessment based on the findings of both the ultrasound and the blood test.